 Ballot boxes are returned to the Elections Division, where new central high-speed scanners will count paper ballots and tabulate votes.
-As ballots are reviewed during the canvass period, the system creates a complete audit trail documenting how each mark on each ballot was adjudicated and tallied.
+As ballots are reviewed during the canvass period, the system creates a complete digital audit trail (as well as paper trail) documenting how each mark on each ballot was adjudicated and tallied.